 One of the many cool facts about dinosaurs is that they’re reptiles, and reptiles hatch from eggs.
 Many young children are captivated by dinosaurs and they soak up these facts as quickly as sponges soak up water.

-One way to capitalize on children’s natural curiosity and interest in dinosaurs is to make hatching dinosaur eggs using this easy play recipe.
+One way to capitalize on children’s natural curiosity and interest in dinosaurs is to make hatching dinosaur eggs using this easy play dough recipe.
 Your kids will have a blast cracking open these pretend dinosaur eggs in your sensory bin or table!

 DIY Dinosaur Egg Recipe